 Nature of Home Learning Tasks

 Home learning takes two forms in Music, practical tasks and written tasks to be completed in school and as home learning.
 On occasions pupils may be set larger pieces of home learning every couple of weeks to complete over a longer time, or it may be split into shorter tasks.
 This could involve researching, composing, completing worksheets to practical group work and listening to musical extracts.
+Students will be expected to use the “Focus on Sound” website to complete a variety of home learning tasks.
+They will access this via the school Teams account.

 Stretching More Able Students